G'day

 Credibility, without the noise

-I serve on the editorial teams of several international journals, including Project Management Journal, Built Environment Project and Asset Management, and contribute to academic and professional communities through reviewing, editing, and standards work.
+I also serve on the editorial teams of several international journals, including Project Management Journal, Built Environment Project and Asset Management, and contribute to academic and professional communities through reviewing, editing, and standards work.
 These roles keep me close to how research fields evolve, how quality is judged, and how ideas travel from scholarship into practice.

 For formal records of publications, metrics, and appointments, please refer to my full CV.
 This page focuses on how the work fits together.